-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
-Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.
+In addition to the standards in USP Chapter 800, the following requirements apply to the a facility where compounding of HDs is performed.
+Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.

 The premises shall maintain a list of properly trained and qualified personnel able to clean up an HD spill.
-An SOP shall outline how such a qualified person will be available at all times while HDs are handled.
+An SOP shall outline how such a qualified person will be available at all times while HDs are handled compounded.